fbpx

 • Manufacturing: In a Six Sigma project at a leading automotive company, we encountered a bimodal distribution in the surface finish of a critical component.
 Upon investigation, we discovered that two different machining processes were being used, resulting in distinct quality outcomes.
 By separating the data and optimizing each process individually, we significantly improved product quality and consistency.

 • Finance: During a risk assessment project for a major financial institution, we analyzed the credit scores of their customer base.
-The bimodal histogram revealed two distinct customer segments with different risk profiles.
+The bimodal histogram revealed two different customer segments with different risk profiles.
 This insight enabled the institution to develop targeted risk management strategies and tailor their services accordingly.

 Research case studies